 "Russell's hypothesis was so arranged that nothing could bear it out or refute it.
 Hence, it is that such sentences seem to mean something.
 But they are otiose, like wheels in a watch which have no function although they do not look to be useless."

 Following Witt, both Russell's hypothesis and Khuno's bellowing are otiose.
-They appear to be constructed gramatically, and they seem to refer to states of affairs.
+They appear to be constructed gramatically, and they seem to refer to states of affairs, operating in the world.
 However, Russell believed that he needed no evidence to sustain his "human memories are possibly unreliable" hypothesis.
 Khuno - too - deceives himself that no evidence is needed to back-up the possible existence of zombies and that their possible existence has an "implication for consciousness".
 As Witt said: "Nothing could bear it out or refute it.".
 Both statements are unfalsifiable gobs of slobbering gibberish.